Giuseppe Panza

 Giuseppe Panza di Biumo (23 March 1923 - 24 April 2010) was a collector of modern art.
 He lived in Milan and Varese, Italy.

 Life and work

 Giuseppe Panza was born on March 23, 1923, in Milan.
 His father, Ernesto, was a wine distributor who invested in real estate and in 1940 was given the title of count by King Vittorio Emanuele III.
 He earned a law degree at the University of Milan in 1948 but never practiced.
 Instead, he built his career in the family businesses of wine distribution and property.

 Panza died on 24 April 2010 in Milan.

 Art collection

+Along with his wife Rosa Giovanna, Panza began building an art collection in 1956, when he bought a work by Antoni Tàpies.
+By 1999, the collection had 2,500 works.
+The collection was described by Panza as having three parts: